openmrs/openmrs-module-referencemetadata/README.md

 Reference Metadata Module
 ==========================

-Metadata for the Reference Application
+Metadata for the Reference Application Basically For Handling Concepts To Use in Concept Dictionary